-I miss the intimacy of those days; the unfinished sentences, the frank and painful honesty we shared.
+I miss the intimacy we shared; the unfinished sentences, the frank and painful honesty that bound us.

-And I remember the few good men who stood by us, helpless to what we had to endure.
+And - although God Girl does not make room for them - I remember the few good men who stood by us, helpless to what we had to endure.